 Free legal services are available for low-income survivors of a disaster.
 Attorneys may be able to assist survivors with disaster-related legal matters.
 Call the Disaster Legal Services Hotline at 833-242-3549.

 If you need help with your insurance claim or settlements, call the NC Department of Insurance at 855-408-1212.
 For more information, go to NCHurriClaims.com.

 North Carolina has many programs and services for seniors.
 Details are available on the NC Department of Health and Human Services website.

 County Departments of Social Services

 Every county in North Carolina has its own local social services agency.
 A directory with contact names, addresses and phone numbers is on the NC Department of Health and Human Services website.

 The NC Division of Mental Health, Developmental Disabilities and Substance Abuse Services works to promote excellence in prevention, treatment, and rehabilitation programs for persons with mental illness, developmental disabilities, and substance abuse disorders in North Carolina.
 Visit their website.

 Below you will find a list of local contact information that may be helpful following a disaster.
 Contacts include county emergency services, shelter information, local Sherriff’s Departments, Red Cross offices, local hospitals and helpful smartphone applications.
 If you are having trouble finding local contact information, please do not hesitate to call one of our offices.

-County by County Emergency Departments:
+County Emergency Departments: